 The emotional maturity can be defined in many ways, but the Scottish writer M. J. Croan summed up this concept perfectly: “Maturity is when your world opens and you realize that you are not the center of it.”

 The person who has already reached a certain degree of emotionl maturity, on the contrary, accepts reality, not with resignation but with intelligence.
-In fact, the German psychiatrist Fritz Kunkel said that “To be mature means to face, not to evade, each new crisis that comes”.
+In this sense, the German psychiatrist Fritz Kunkel said that “To be mature means to face, not to evade, each new crisis that comes”.

-The art of finding balance in adversity
+Emotional maturity: The art of finding balance in adversity

 “Once upon a time there was a man who was so disturbed by seeing his own shadow and disliked his own footsteps so much that he decided to get rid of them.